Baking Basics: Essential Ingredients to Stock your Baking Pantry

 Also sometimes referred to as powdered sugar as it is superfine.
 An essential if you’re going to be making icings, plus a dusting of icing sugar over any baked good hides a multitude of sins.

 Generally if the recipe you’re using calls for granulated sugar, you can easily swap in brown sugar for a slightly more toasty flavour.
 As your baking advances you may also want to stock your baking pantry with demerara sugar, caramel sugar and dark muscovado sugar, which all add a different flavour profile to your bakes.
+They are a little fancy but adds great flavour, colour and texture to things like crunchies and carrot cakes where you want the flavour to be a bit more caramelised.

 If you’re making all things chocolate-y, you’ll need cocoa powder.
-Dutch process has a less bitter flavour than ‘natural’ process, as the beans were rinsed prior to grinding to remove the acidity but either is fine to use in any recipes.
+Dutch-process has a less bitter flavour than ‘natural’ process, as the beans were rinsed prior to grinding to remove the acidity but either is fine to use in any recipes.
 You just need to decide which flavour you like more.

-No matter what you are making (even if you’re making a chocolate baked good) vanilla will add to the flavour.
+No matter what you are making (even if you’re making a chocolate baked good), vanilla will add to the flavour.
 The difference between vanilla extract and the cheaper essence is that extract (as the word suggests) is extracted from the actual vanilla bean, whereas essence is chemically engineered.
 So, if you’re after a stronger, more natural flavour in your bakes (and you should be), go for the extract.
-If you’re making something like an ice cream or crème brûlée however, you’ll need to use a really good quality extract, or even better, get hold of dried vanilla bean pods, from which you can scrape the seeds.
+If you’re making something like ice cream or crème brûlée however, you’ll need to use a really good quality extract, or even better, get hold of dried vanilla bean pods, from which you can scrape the seeds.
 Check out our favourite vanilla recipes.

 As with cooking, salt is hugely important for flavour, but in baking, it can also have a leavening property.
 Don’t be shy about seasoning your baked goods, they won’t end up tasting savoury or salty, just all the more flavourful!